-With our community members working remotely and dealing with these extraordinary times, our partners began hosting leadership webinars that unpacks current leadership issues and challenges.
-The most recent one focused on navigating and leading early stage startups in uncertainty and was moderated by M13 Partner Latif Peracha.
+With our community members working remotely and dealing with these extraordinary times, our partners began hosting webinars that unpacks current leadership issues and challenges.
+The most recent one focused on navigating and leading early-stage startups in uncertainty and was moderated by M13 Partner Latif Peracha.

-- Be strategic: take a step back and take a strategic review of your business.
-Figure out how the downturn will impact your supply chain, your demand, customer behavior, the world after the crisis is over.
-Strive for a balance between offense — what can I lean into that provides opportunity and growth — and defense — ways to protect and preserve financially.
+Be strategic.
+Take a step back, and take a strategic review of your business.
+Figure out how the downturn will impact your supply chain, your demand, customer behavior, and the world after the crisis is over.
+Strive for a balance between offense what you can lean into that provides opportunity and growth and defense, which are ways you can protect and preserve financially.

-- Avoid hibernation: figure out how to keep the ball moving forward and avoid flatlining even if your business is pulled out from under you.
+Avoid hibernation.
+Figure out how to keep the ball moving forward, and avoid flatlining even if your business is pulled out from under you.
 Think positively about what you can do to drive momentum.
-Recalibrate your focus and what you are doing so the business can maintain energy.
+Recalibrate your focus and what you’re doing so the business can maintain energy.

-- Fiscal responsibility: the first three actions are part of the considerations to fiscal responsibility.
-You will be able to see more clearly the areas to pull back and areas that may create revenue.
+Show fiscal responsibility.
+The first three actions are part of the considerations to fiscal responsibility.
+You’ll be able to see more clearly the areas to pull back and areas that may create revenue.
 Focus every decision on how it impacts your growth.
 Extend your runway as much as you can without hindering growth.

-Watch the full webinar to hear Karl’s reflections and lessons learned and Latif’s insights on macro conditions.
+Watch the full webinar to hear Karl’s reflections and lessons learned, plus Latif’s insights on macro conditions.